-We all know that there is no workflow or process that is perfect.
+We all know that no workflow or process is perfect.
 Once you have improved your existing workflow or implemented a new one, you will need to refine it over time.
 Workflow management solutions enable you to refine your workflow as your business needs change.

 What Is Process Street?

 The Process Street platform allows organisations to streamline workflow processes using cloud-based business process management (BPM).
 A wide range of business functions can be achieved through the solution, including customer onboarding, employee onboarding, help desk support, recruiting and content promotion.

 Process Street’s features include scheduled workflows, web forms, scheduling tools, permission controls, and reporting.
 Users can manage multiple projects, review ongoing projects, assign tasks, and collaborate with members of their team.

 Teams can collaborate using any device, sharing templates privately with customers and guests or publicly with the whole world.
 The 1,000+ integrations Process Street offers enable users to collect and automate data, pass data among apps, and pass data between apps.

 The platform also offers integrations with third-party software including Dropbox, Google Drive, Box, and Salesforce.
 By integrating with Zapier, Process Street is also able to connect with hundreds of third-party applications.

 - Collaborate and assign tasks to team members.

 - Over 1,000 apps integrate with Process Street.

 Any team’s processes need to be done right, done on time, and well documented to facilitate that these processes can be easily improved over time.
 Process Street enables anyone within your organisation to work with these processes with visibility, consistency, and accountability.